Factor-augmented tree ensembles: Methodology

-It is worth stressing that the main difference between factor-augmented regression trees and the individual base learners of rotation forests lies in the technique used for reducing the dimensionality of the data.
-Rather than using Principal Component Analysis (PCA), factor-augmented regression tree models use a state-space approach.
-In doing so, this approach explicitly models the temporal factors dynamics.\footnote{This is fundamentally the same difference between traditional and dynamic factor models \citep[see, for example,][for a comparison between these approaches]{barigozzi2020quasi}.} Also, modelling the data within a generic state-space allows to have a higher flexibility: it permits to pinpoint specific unobserved components and to allow for data that exhibits peculiar patterns such as non-stationary trends.\footnote{Factor-augmented regression trees could be extended to use selected idiosyncratic periodic patterns as additional predictors.
+It is worth stressing that the main difference between factor-augmented regression trees and the individual base learners of rotation forests \citep{rodriguez2006rotation, pardo2013rotation} lies in the technique used for reducing the dimensionality of the data.
+Instead of using Principal Component Analysis, factor-augmented regression tree models use a state-space.
+In doing so, this approach explicitly models the temporal factors dynamics\footnote{This is fundamentally the same difference between traditional and dynamic factor models \citep[see, for example,][for a comparison between these approaches]{barigozzi2020quasi}.}, permits to pinpoint specific unobserved components and allows for data that exhibits peculiar patterns such as non-stationary trends.
+Note that factor-augmented regression trees could be extended to use selected idiosyncratic periodic patterns as additional predictors.
 This could be done by redefining $\vect{\phi}$ into a vector of ``selected cycles'', both common and idiosyncratic.
-However, this would increase the computational burden and, without limitations, the risk of generating spurious splits.} \Cref{example:financial} describes a correlated empirical problem, in which the state-space is used for extracting a factor compatible with structural economic interpretation.
-This helps stressing further the empirical motivation underlying these techniques.
+However, this would increase the computational burden and, without limitations, the risk of generating spurious splits.

-\begin{example}[Financial returns and the business cycle] Finding empirical relationships between financial and macroeconomic data is difficult given their complex dynamics.
-Academic insights indicate that financial returns are linked to macroeconomic fundamentals in an undefined non-linear fashion (e.g., in periods of high economic uncertainty, they react differently to new information with respect to normal times).

-Theoretically, a simple way to exploit this behaviour in forecasting would be running a non-linear predictive regression using the lagged business cycle as predictor and some function of a financial return of interest as a response.
-However, this is easier said than done since the business cycle itself is an unobserved variable that reflects the cyclical co-movement between a series of non-stationary economic indicators (e.g., production, employment and inflation).
-Also, the non-linear links have an unclear form, and thus it is hard to approach them in a parametric way.

-Factor-augmented regression trees represent a simple approach to the problem, compatible with its complexities.
-The state-space in \cref{assumption:data_predictors_f1} can be thought as a way for extracting the business cycle from a set of predictors, and the regression tree as a model that does not require an a-priori parametrisation of the non-linear link between macroeconomic and financial data. \end{example}

-\Cref{example:financial} is discussed in \cref{sec:results} with greater detail.
-While the emphasis in this article is given to economic and financial data, similar time-series models are applicable in other fields including geography, meteorology and engineering.
-Examples can be found in \cite{harvey1990forecasting}.